dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

     docfx build --fileMetadataFiles file1.json,file2.json
     ```

-One more thing need note is that, the metadata set in command line will merge with the metadata set in `docfx.json`.
+Note that, the metadata set in command line will merge with the metadata set in `docfx.json`.

 + If the same key for global metadata was set, the order to be overriden would be:
-    1. global metadata from docfx config file`
+    1. global metadata from docfx config file
-    2. global metadata from global metadata files`
+    2. global metadata from global metadata files
-    3. global metadata from command line`
+    3. global metadata from command line
     4. metadata from YAML header in current file

 + If the same file pattern for file metadata was set, the order to be overriden would be: